open-edge-insights/video-analytics/README.md

     }
    ```

+3. **Safety Gear Detection Demo**(SGD)

+    This is a C++ based UDF which detects safety gear such as safety helmet
+    and safety Jacket in frame.
+At the same time this model also detects if there
+    is a violation has happened or the worker is safe.
+There already exist one sample
+    video in the EIS repo to demomstrate the capability of the model.

+    Following things need to be altered in order to launch Safety Gear Demo gracefully.
+        1. Alter the config (etcd_preload.jso).
+        2. Alter the docker-compose file's Visualizer section.

+    **Config Related Change**

+    * Change the ingestor config under VideoIngestion section

+        * Here the user is expected to use the ***video file*** related ingestion config as directed in [VideoIngestion README](../VideoIngestion/README.md).

+        * In case of Filter configuration user is expected to use dummy filter config by refering to the aforementioned README.

+    * The VideoAnalytics section need to be chnaged to add UDF details of safety gear demo.
+A sample setting is depicted below.

+    ```json
+    "udfs": [{
+            "name": "safety_gear_demo",
+            "type": "native",
+            "model_xml": "common/udfs/native/safety_gear_demo/ref/frozen_inference_graph.xml",
+            "model_bin": "common/udfs/native/safety_gear_demo/ref/frozen_inference_graph.bin",
+            "device": "CPU"
+        }]

+    NOTE: No other UDFs need to be used along with this config such as dummy UDF or PCB filter UDF etc...
+    ```
+    **Docker-Compose file Change**

+    The visualizer section in [docker-compose.yml](../docker_setup/docker-compose.yml) file should be changed in order to process the labels from a specific JSON file.
+The ***command*** variable in docker-compose.yml file can be chnaged as below:

+    Before
+    ```json
+    ia_visualizer:
+    depends_on:
+      - ia_common
+    -----snip-----
+    command: ["pcb_demo_label.json"]
+    -----snip-----

+    ```
+    After
+    ```json
+    ia_visualizer:
+    depends_on:
+    - ia_common
+    -----snip-----
+    command: ["safety_demo_label.json"]
+    -----snip-----
+    ```

 #### `Detailed description on each of the keys used`

 |  Key	        | Description 	                                    | Possible Values  	                             | Required/Optional |